RuckerGauge/blePeripheral/README.md

 ## Software Requirements

 This class requires blueZ version 5.50 now included in latest version Raspbian Buster.
-If you are using Buster you no longer need to update bluetooth on the Pi as outlined below.
-However, I suggest you still look through the old Raspbian Stretch upgrade process for input on how to setup the Raspbian Buster on your Pi.
+If you are using Buster you no longer need to update bluetooth on the Pi.

-### Version 2 requires libdbus, glib2.0, and gdbus.
+### Version 2 requires libdbus, glib2.0, and gdbus

 * **libdbus**